Key Takeaways:

 If you’ve been on the hunt for a workflow management platform, my guess is you’ve come across Apache Airflow already.
 Originally hailing from the corner of Airbnb, this widely used project is now under the Apache banner and is the tool of choice for many data teams.
 Airflow allows you to write complex workflows in a declarative manner and offers many out-of-box operators to do complex tasks.

-At Flywheel Software we heavily use Airflow for complex ETL pipelines, machine learning pipelines, and statistical analysis.
+At we heavily use Airflow for complex ETL pipelines, machine learning pipelines, and statistical analysis.
 Moreover, we manage multiple airflow deployments and also run massive multi-tenant airflow clusters running a plethora of workloads.
 As we began to push airflow to its limits we recently undertook a reworking of how we deploy to airflow clusters — and dare I say found a better way to use airflow.

 Our main goal was to move away from the declarative format of deploying airflow and move more towards dynamically generated DAGs for flexibility and scalability — allowing us to quickly change what was running on airflow with as little as a feature flag modification.
 This lead to the inception of DAG factories.